aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/_index.md

     PsDocument document = new PsDocument(outPsStream, options, true);
 }
 ```
-If someone wish to creat EPS file he/she should use following code:
+If someone wish to create EPS file they should use the following code:
 ```C#
 using (Stream outPsStream = new FileStream(dir + "document.eps", FileMode.Create))
 {